asarav/MIT-Deep-Traffic-Solution/README.md

 # MIT-Deep-Traffic-Solution
 My Solution to the MIT Deep Traffic Project for MIT 6.S094. https://selfdrivingcars.mit.edu/deeptraffic/

-This currently gets an average 65.725 mph with local evaluation after 20000 which is just enough to get a passing grade for the project.
+This currently gets an average 65.725 mph with local evaluation after 20000 iterations which is just enough to get a passing grade for the project.
 With more iterations, it gets a higher performance.
 Given that I didn't invest more than 2 hours on this, I consider that to be adequate.
 This configuration learns slowly, but seems to consistently stay outside of a local maximum.

 Some things to try if I have more time:
 * Increased batch size.